Joaniplk/Roulette-Simulation/README.md

 ### In this simulation you can see the Net-profit from a standard American or European table

-Note that some betting options are missing that need to be added
+Note that some betting options are missing that need to be added, but they should yield similar results